 - $100,000 is NOT covered

 The obvious lesson of these examples is: KNOW YOUR COVERAGE and ALWAYS CHOOSE A PROFESSIONAL BROKERAGE FIRM that has your best interest in mind.

 KNOW YOUR COVERAGE!

 Knowing what your policy is all about is the #1 step to responsible insurance shopping.
 Finding an agent that will take the time to explain insurance terminology and concepts is imperative.
 Moreover, some, known as direct agents, are beholden to only one insurance company and therefore can only offer the one option.
-By partnering with an experienced independent insurance company, like PRIME Insurance Agency of Lakewood, NJ, you will be dealing with a company that has a network of insurance carriers and the ability to search the spectrum of policies and low quotes for you.
+By partnering with an experienced independent insurance company, like PRIME Insurance Agency, you will be dealing with a company that has a network of insurance carriers and the ability to search the spectrum of policies and low quotes for you.
 Hearing your needs, while patiently explaining the insurance process, they make you an informed consumer while getting you the best liability and property insurance deal.